paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 ( Submit rating )
 ~~~

-These constraints help keep me focused on the content, its structure and order.
+These constraints keep me focused on the content, its structure and order.
 I can also look to editorial style guides and tone of voice guidance should they be appropriate.

 ### Meaning
 The next step is to think about meaning.
 For this, I'll look to any shared vocabularies that may help me describe a component.
 Of these there is one that is extremely well defined and widely understood: HTML.

-By using HTML's terse palette of elements, again forces us me focus.
-HTML is often derided as being too limited, yet it's worth reviewing the options available (and combinations thereof), especially given the range of elements that were added in HTML5.
+By using HTML's terse palette of elements, again forces me focus.
+HTML is often derided as being too limited, yet it's worth reviewing the options available (and combinations thereof), especially given the range of elements now available with HTML5.
 On a recent project I used the `meter` element to describe a five-star rating:

 ~~~ html
 <meter min="0" max="5" value="4">4 out of 5 stars</meter>
 ~~~

 HTML helps us describe components in relation to a global vocabulary, but we will need to describe them in relation to local vocabularies, too.
 For this we can use the `class` attribute.
-Here we can also introduce established naming conventions; I currently use the [BEM naming methodology][3] and [single letter prefixed namespaces][4]):
+Here we can also introduce established naming conventions; I currently use the [BEM naming methodology][3] and [single letter prefixed namespaces][4]:

 ~~~ html
 <section class="c-rating">